kevinolega/callcentertrainingtips/_posts/2015-02-23-impossible-small-steps.md

 John Smith suddenly felt depressed, he suddenly lost his appetite on Monday and have had arguments with his boss and his family and had fallen to a bad position.

-Two weeks later he heads up to the top floor of his ten story office building and contemplates jumping to his death.
+Two weeks later he heads up to the top floor of his ten-story office building and contemplates jumping to his death.

 After an hour he decides to finally go, but as he was about to jump a moment of cowardice occurs and he was able to grab on to a ledge and save himself.